 For example, you gain goodwill from your clients by being completely open about their rights in relation to personal data.
 It may make sense to then cash in on that goodwill by reminding them that it will take a reasonable time for your organization to respond to any request for the exercise of those rights.
 By issuing this reminder, you dramatically reduce the risk of GDPR-related complaints from customers (and the associated penalties), promote your company’s reputation as a responsible data controller and buy yourself time to institute the comprehensive organizational changes that will undoubtedly be required to adapt to Europe’s new regulatory landscape for data privacy.

 As you can see, while GDPR may increase costs for companies in the short-term, it may represent an opportunity in the long-term.
 From a marketing perspective, it provides companies with a ready platform to present themselves as customer-centric, service-oriented and socially responsible organizations.
 From a profits perspective, it gives the companies a strong incentive to avoid loss-inducing security breaches and reputation-damaging privacy scandals.
-So don't wait till May 2018, the GDPR is here and it's here to stay!
+GDPR is here and it's here to stay!

 Many organizations have already taken measures to get ready for GDPR by implementing tools to prevent data breaches.
 Examples of such tools are our industry-leading web content filter “WebTitan”, our anti-spam email solution “SpamTitan”, and our secure email archiving solution “ArcTitan”.